The Hidden Ruins Of Lancashire

-To prevent what is left of our local peatlands being drained for new construction we have been donating 10% of our profits to the Lancashire Wildlife Trust, whose mission it is to buy and maintain land so that developers are forced to build elsewhere.
+To prevent what is left of our local peatlands being drained for new construction we donated 10% of our profits to the Lancashire Wildlife Trust, whose mission it is to buy and maintain land so that developers are forced to build elsewhere.

 Not only does our contribution help to preserve the beautiful landscape around us, but also it helps to clean up our air.
 Carbon offsetting is the practice of preserving or restoring natural carbon sinks to take in some of the emissions your business expels.
 So far we have managed to offset over 3,300 tonnes of carbon, and we only aim to offset more.